 Layer separation also makes a website easier to maintain.
 If patches need to be made in the presentational layer, then you can do so without having to deal with the markup and behavioral layer.

-Separating the layers often results in a better perceived performance as well.
 When loading and executing stylesheets and scripts at the right moment in an HTML document, you can optimize rendering sequence, which in turn makes the web page feel more responsive.
+For instance, the user should first see the (styled) content.
+Putting a script (too) early in the HTML document will block rendering of the content below it until the script is loaded.

 General Principles for Developing with Progressive Enhancement